thaliaarchi/unix-news/users/README.md

   This letter was one year after KU Nijmegen received their copy [at 41:18].

 - UNIX News [July 30, 1975](https://archive.org/details/unix_news_july-30-1975),
-  pages 9–11: 37 members listed and at least 51 UNIX licenses
+  pages 9–11: 37 members listed and at least 51 UNIX licenses counted

   The number of UNIX News members:
   > Circulation 37 [page 1]